-There are 23 NRICH Mathematical resources connected to Pinboard/geoboard, you may find related items under Mathematics Tools.Broad Topics > Mathematics Tools > Pinboard/geoboard
+There are 24 NRICH Mathematical resources connected to Pinboard/geoboard, you may find related items under Physical and Digital Manipulatives.Broad Topics > Physical and Digital Manipulatives > Pinboard/geoboard

 How many different triangles can you draw on the dotty grid which each have one dot in the middle?